One of the most common questions that gets asked in our Solo Female Travelers community is “Where do you recommend to go for my first solo trip?“.

 Since there are so many tourists in London and the city is so multi-cultural, it is easy to meet people.
 Just pop into a pub, order a drink and you’ll find yourself striking a conversation with someone.

-On the flip side, London and other parts of the UK, are not the safest in Europe yet the country remains one of the most widely recommended because of how easy it is to navigate alone.
+Studies show that 78% of people felt safe walking alone at night in the UK and the country has one of the lowest homicide rates among the OECD countries.
+UK remains one of the most widely recommended because of how easy it is to navigate alone.

 Our take: The UK gets generally recommended as a great choice for women to go on their first solo trip because it is easy to get around, a popular tourism destination and a place where English is the main language.